 Nestled in the Tularosa Basin between the Sacramento and San Andres Mountain ranges of southern New Mexico is a one of a kind outdoor experience.
 Within White Sands National Park, you will find countless opportunities for discovery, fun, and the creation of lifelong memories.
 So venture out into the dunes and explore this special place.
 Whether you delight in the challenge of a strenuous hike to spectacular vistas, a family outing in an irresistible playground, or an inspirational moment in an untamable land, an unimaginable adventure awaits you!
 Begin your journey at the visitor center.
 Your visit can be more enjoyable when you better understand the rich ecosystem around you.

-White Sands National Monument offers the opportunity to backcountry camp amongst the glistening gypsum dunes of New Mexico.
+White Sands National Park offers the opportunity to backcountry camp amongst the glistening gypsum dunes of New Mexico.
 There are ten primitive backcountry camping sites available on a first-come, first-served basis.
-Obtain your permit at the visitor center before the cut-off time.
+Obtain your permit at the entrance booth.
 Then backpack to your assigned site and become a guest of the nocturnal animals that make their home in this unique ecosystem.
 Deserts have their own unique hazards.
-The key to having a fun and an exciting experience camping at the monument is preparation and common sense.
+The key to having a fun and an exciting experience camping at the park is preparation and common sense.

 Driving Dunes Drive